MicrosoftDocs/iis-docs/iis/develop/troubleshooting-webmatrix/microsoft-webmatrix-database-errors-while-publishing-and-downloading-sites.md

 ---
-title: "Microsoft WebMatrix: Database errors while publishing and downloading sites | Microsoft Docs"
+title: "Microsoft WebMatrix: Database errors while publishing and downloading sites"
 author: bilalaslam
 description: "Microsoft WebMatrix includes the ability to transfer your site's database to and from a remote server.
-This article contains tips for when you encouter error..." ms.author: iiscontent
+This article contains tips for when you encouter error..." ms.date: 01/09/2011 ms.assetid: 3498e1fb-f467-46f4-bf44-60e8e7615905 msc.legacyurl: /learn/develop/troubleshooting-webmatrix/microsoft-webmatrix-database-errors-while-publishing-and-downloading-sites msc.type: authoredcontent
-manager: soshir
-ms.date: 01/09/2011
-ms.topic: article
-ms.assetid: 3498e1fb-f467-46f4-bf44-60e8e7615905
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/troubleshooting-webmatrix/microsoft-webmatrix-database-errors-while-publishing-and-downloading-sites
-msc.type: authoredcontent
 ---